cornell-orie/ORSuite/ORSuite_Experiment_Guide.md

 ## Running The Code and Generating Figures

 There are two types of experiment files:
-- an sb experiment file, runs a simulation between an arbitrary openAI Gym environment and a STABLE BASELINES ALGORITHM, saving a dataset of (reward, time, space) complexity across each episode, and optionally saves trajectory information.
-Ir uses parameters `self`, `env`, `model`, and `dict` .
+- an `sb_experiment` file, runs a simulation between an arbitrary openAI Gym environment and a stable baselines algorithm, saving a dataset of (reward, time, space) complexity across each episode, and optionally saves trajectory information.
+It uses parameters `self`, `env`, `model`, and `dict` .
-- a normal experiment file, runs a simulation between an arbitrary openAI Gym environment and an algorithm, saving a dataset of (reward, time, space) complexity across each episode and optionally saves trajectory information.
+- a `normal experiment` file, runs a simulation between an arbitrary openAI Gym environment and an algorithm, saving a dataset of (reward, time, space) complexity across each episode and optionally saves trajectory information.
 It uses parameters `self`, `env`, `agent`, and `dict` .

 After running the "Running Algorithm" section, the experiment will run and the agents/algorithms will show up in a chart.
 This chart will show all of the agents running against each other, with their reward, time and space.
 With this information one can see which agents are ideal for their goal.
 Some environments like the metric ambulance will also show MRT (mean response time) and RTV (response time variance).

 Following the chart, line and radar plots will appear to show how each agent responds visually.

-Example:
+### Example:
 When running each of the algorithms they all start with empty lists for each of the paths.
 ```
 path_list_line = []